Bei-Jin-lab/24-S2-2-C-Interactive/Meetings/Team/Week05-TeamMeeting.md

 #### UI & Front-End Updates:
 - **Jingsong Xin**:
     - Update the **Landing Page** with improved UI elements.
-    - Contribute to UI improvements and ensure consistency across the platform.
+    - Contribute to UI improvements.

 - **Bingkun Li**:
     - Contribute to **UI improvements** and ensure consistency across the platform.